Basement (band): History

 In 2021, it was announced that Basement would play at the second night of Outbreak Fest 2022, marking the band's first show in three years.
 The set was billed as celebrating 10 years of Colourmeinkindness and 11 years of I Wish I Could Stay Here.
 The band also pressed a 10-year anniversary vinyl reissue of the former via Run For Cover later that year, which was released on October 21.
 In December 2023, the band announced a show to again take place at the following year's Outbreak Fest.
 The band officially reunited thereafter, announcing US tour dates as well as an appearance at the When We Were Young festival and their official re-signing to Run For Cover Records.

+Following a run of shows supporting Turnstile across Australia and New Zealand in January 2026, Basement were announced to be performing at the festival Rock am Ring in Germany.
+In March 2026, the band formally announced their fifth studio album, Wired, and shared two new singles in its title track and "Broken by Design".
+The album released on 8 May 2026, via Run for Cover.

 Musical style and influences

 Critics have categorised Basement as alternative rock, emo, post-hardcore, and soft grunge.
 On Songs About the Weather, Punknews.org reviewer Brian Shultz compared the band to the likes of Title Fight, Daylight (Superheaven) and Bearings.
 The EP's sound has been described as pop punk.
 I Wish I Could Stay Here has been described as emo, pop punk and post-hardcore.
 Colourmeinkindness has been described as rock, and alternative rock.
 Further Sky has been described as alternative rock and rock and roll.
 Promise Everything has been described as alternative rock.
 AllMusic biographer Matt Collar described the band's sound as influenced by "melodic hardcore punk".
 Collar later described the band's sound as noise rock.

-Basement have cited numerous bands as influences, including the Ataris, the Promise Ring, Mineral, Braid, Smoking Popes, Jets to Brazil, Tiger's Jaw, Man Overboard, Sunny Day Real Estate, Failure, Autolux, Cro-Mags, Stephen Bishop, David Bowie, Hey Mercedes, Radiohead, Jawbreaker, Lifetime, Jimmy Eat World and Piebald.
+Basement have cited numerous bands as influences, including the Ataris, the Promise Ring, Mineral, Braid, Smoking Popes, Jets to Brazil, Tigers Jaw, Man Overboard, Sunny Day Real Estate, Failure, Autolux, Cro-Mags, Stephen Bishop, David Bowie, Hey Mercedes, Radiohead, Jawbreaker, Lifetime, Jimmy Eat World and Piebald.

+They have been cited as an influence by Teenage Wrist, Muskets, Birdskulls, One Step Closer, Glare and Quannnic.